paulvee/Lars-GPSDO-V1/README.md

 10. Make sure you use a quality 1nF NPO capacitor for C1.
 I used Chinese general purpose ones before, and there was a lot more stability when I changed it.
 11. After the burn-in period, make sure you take the trimmer out and replace it with resistors.
 It makes a big difference on the temperature sensitivity because it is so close to the oven of the OCXO's.
 12. The ambient sensor LM35 is too close to the OCXO, so it picks up a lot of heat from it's temperature.
 The quick fix is to add some leads to the pins of the LM35 and move it away.
 I suggest you move it close to the circuit around C1, because that has the most temperature influence on the operation.
+13. I noticed an oscillation on the 5V reference supply.
+I removed C101, the 2.2uF Tantalum cap to stop that.
+I also noticed some glitches on the supply one one of my instruments, and replacing C106 fixed that.
+Must have been a bad capacitor.

 IF you are a purist, it's easy to use this PCB with the original Lars' design by using some wires to bridge the extra gates.
 R7 can be changed back to the original 10M Ohm value and if you either ground the end that now goes to the Arduino output pin, or change the software to always output a low on that pin, you have the original design back.